MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-entity-attribute-metadata.md

 ---
-title: "Customize entity attribute metadata (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Customize entity attribute metadata (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about the AttributeMetadata class to retrieve existing attributes.
 This class is returned by the RetrieveAttributeRequest message.
 The AttributeMetadata class inherits from the abstract MetadataBase class. " ms.custom: "" ms.date: 11/03/2017